Pioneering alternative sandbag technology provided by a Yorkshire company played a vital role in safely detonating a World War Two bomb.

 “However, the size of the explosion was pretty shocking so I guess I was lucky.”

-EDS Ltd managing director Richard Bailey said: “FloodSax have a worldwide reputation for stopping floodwater in its tracks and absorbing water from leaks inside homes and businesses but we also have a similar product called BlastSax which is used by the military to mitigate explosives around improvised explosive devices.
-This is why the FloodSax was chosen as the ideal way to keep the explosion as contained as possible in the park.”
+EDS Ltd managing director Richard Bailey said: “FloodSax have a worldwide reputation for stopping floodwater in its tracks and absorbing water from leaks inside homes and businesses but it works in a similar way to BlastSax which are used by the military to mitigate explosives around improvised explosive devices.
+This is why the FloodSax was chosen on this occasion as the ideal way to keep the explosion as contained as possible in the park.”

 It is not uncommon to find undetonated bombs from World War II in London.